-As set forth in R.21-03-010, community choice aggregators shall comply with the same reporting requirements as utilities except that the reporting requirements may be modified to reflect the fact that, at this time, energy procurement represents the majority of expenses for a typical community choice aggregator.
-Staff will develop reporting requirements more limited than those applicable to utilities but still include the information in Section 9 and Section 10, herein.
-Staff will meet with community choice aggregators and stakeholders on consider revisions to the reporting requirements, as needed.
-Staff will provide a copy of any revised reporting requirements to community choice aggregators, stakeholders, and the service list of this proceeding (or successor proceeding related to GO 156).
-These reporting requirements must continue to promote the state policy of increasing contracts between community choice aggregators and eligible suppliers.
+As set forth in D.22-04-035, community choice aggregators and electric service providers shall comply with similar annual plan requirements as utilities and other covered entities, except that these annual plan requirements may be modified to reflect limitations in the law applicable to public agencies, as well as the fact that, at this time, energy procurement represents the majority of expenses for a typical community choice aggregator and electric service providers.
+In addition, for community choice aggregators these annual plans are limited by statute to increasing procurement from small, local, and diverse business enterprises.
+Staff will meet with community choice aggregators, electric service providers that are also public agencies, and stakeholders to develop the annual plan requirements, as needed.
+Staff will provide a copy of any revised reporting requirements to community choice aggregators, electric service providers, stakeholders, and the service list of this proceeding (or successor proceeding related to GO 156).
+To the extent permitted by law, these annual plan requirements must continue to promote the state policy of increasing contracts with (1) eligible suppliers and (2) small, local, and diverse business enterprises.
+Community choice aggregators and electric service provides shall submit their first annual plan in March 2023.